Rotator Cuﬀ Tear

 Who gets a Rotator Cuff Tear?

 Most commonly the tear is of degenerative nature and middle aged patients often present with Rotator Cuff Tear.
 Long standing, chronic subacromial impingement syndrome can, if left untreated, progress to Rotator Cuff Tear.
 The impingement can lead to attenuation of the rotator cuff tendons and a subsequent tear.
 Direct trauma or shoulder dislocation can also be causes of Rotator Cuff Tear.

 Patient history and clinical examination will reveal typical signs of Rotator Cuff Tear.
 Imaging studies (Ultrasound, radiographs, MRI) will show Rotator Cuff Tear.
 Please bring recent and relevant studies with you to your initial appointment.

 Treatment of Rotator Cuff Tear

 Non operative measures such as pain medication, anti-inflammatories and physiotherapy often help to ease pain and improve function.
 Cortisone injections should be considered rather carefully as these are only indicated in a select group of patients.

 Surgical Rotator Cuff Repair

 Once progress plateaus surgical Rotator Cuff repair is an option.
 The procedure is most often done via keyhole surgery (arthroscopy).
+It involves: